raphaelstolt/readme-lint/README.md

 readme-lint 0.0.2

 Available commands:
-  lint        Lint a README.md file for common quality issues spellcheck  Check a README.md file for wording or spelling mistakes
+  init        Create an initial README.md file in the current working directory lint        Lint a README.md file for common quality issues spellcheck  Check a README.md file for wording or spelling mistakes
 ```